Mrst12/sick-childrens-trust-portfolio/README.md

 ## User Experience (UX)

 - ### User Stories

-    - #### First Time User Goals
-        1. As a First time user, I want to easily navigate around the website.
+        1. As a user, I want to easily navigate around the website.
-        2. As a first time user, I want the content to be easily understandable and relevant.
+        2. As a user, I want the content to be easily understandable and relevant.
-        3. As a first time user, I want to know that the company is trustworthy, and genuine via other users testimonials.
+        3. As a user, I want to know that the company is trustworthy, and genuine via other users testimonials.
-        4. As a first time user, I want to see the social side of the company with links to their pages.
+        4. As a user, I want to see the social side of the company with links to their pages.

-    - #### Returning User Goals
-        1. As a returning user, I want to find all relevant information and have access to a contact, should I have a specific question.
-        2. As a returning user, I want upto date information and support.

-    - #### Frequent User Goals
-        1. As a frequent user, I want content to remain accessible.
-        2. As a frequent user, I want content to have been updated where relevant.

 - ### Design
     - #### Colour Scheme